qlu-lab/ORIGAMI/README.md

 We extract parent genotype from vcf/bcf files.
 Please seperate your vcf/bcf file by chrormosome.

 2. snp list files
 We use the snp list file you provided to extract SNPs from vcf/bcf files.
-The columns are CHR<tab>BP.
+The columns are CHR\tBP.
 Please make sure the build of rsid and BP is same with your vcf/bcf files.

 Example:
 ```
 1	766007